ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 ### Traefik the Cloud Native Proxy

-With Traefik Proxy we can now direct traffic destined for our Microservices cluster where to go.
+With Traefik Proxy we can now direct traffic destined for our Microservices cluster and protect our endpoints.

 - Traefik docs [here](https://doc.traefik.io/traefik/)